Hire a copywriter 101 – why good copywriting matters

-Ever heard the phrase: “you only get one chance to make a good first impression?
-This statement is particularly true when discussing online content.
+Ever heard the phrase: “you only get one chance to make a good first impression”?
+This statement is particularly true when it comes to online content.

 I’m afraid to say that your online audience have a very short attention span and they won’t stick around on your website for long if you don’t make every sentence count.